-- 24. The Land Acquisition Ordinance allows landowners to object to acquisitions at the beginning of the legal process.
-Once the objections are heard and disposed of, there is virtually no provision to address grievances and complaints that individual landowners may bring in the later stages of the process.
-Since the ordinance does not recognize them, there is no mechanism to hear and redress grievances of people who do not have legal titles to the acquired lands.
-As seen in various projects, complaints and grievances may range from disputes over ownership and inheritance of the acquired lands to affected persons and assets missed by the censuses; valuation of affected assets; compensation payment; and the like.
-Considering the need, LGED will establish a procedure to answer to queries and address complaints and grievances about any irregularities in application of the guidelines adopted in this SIMF for assessment and mitigation of social safeguard impacts.
+- 19. Considering the need, LGED will establish a procedure to answer to queries and address complaints and grievances about any irregularities in application of the guidelines adopted in this SIMF for assessment and mitigation of social safeguard impacts.
 Based on consensus, the procedure will help to resolve issues/conflicts amicably and quickly, saving the aggrieved persons from having to resort to expensive, time-consuming legal action.
-The procedure will however not preempt a person's right to go to the courts of law. - 25.
-A Grievance Redress Committee (GRC) will be formed for each upazila to ensure easy accessibility by the affected persons (with a few exceptions, each civil works contract will be in one upazila).
-This GRC, and the process for resolving land acquisition grievances, will be one component of the RTIP-II "Suggestion and Complaints Mechanism (SCM)" which is presented in a separate document.
+The procedure will however not pre-empt a person's right to go to the courts of law. - 20.
+A Grievance Redress Committee (GRC) formed for each upazila to ensure easy accessibility by the affected persons (with a few exceptions, each civil works contract will be in one upazila).
+This GRC, and the process for resolving land acquisition grievances, will be one component of the RTIP-II: AF "Suggestion and Complaints Mechanism (SCM)" which is presented in a separate document.
 The SCM sets out the information and communications strategy to ensure that PAPs are fully informed about their rights to offer suggestions and make complaints, and the different mechanisms through which they can do so, including grievances related to the land acquisition process.
 All land acquisition grievance received through the SCM process will be forwarded to the GRC.
 The Secretariat for each GRC will be at the office of the Upazila Engineer.
 The membership of the GRCs will ensure proper presentation of complaints and grievances as well as impartial hearings and investigations, and transparent resolutions.
 Where IPs are among the affected persons, the membership composition of the GRCs will take into account any traditional conflict resolution arrangements that IP communities may practice.
 If the aggrieved person is a female, LGED will ask the concerned female UP Member or Municipal Ward Councilor to participate in the hearings.
 Members of the GRCs will be nominated by the Upazila Engineer and approved by the Project Director.